 The evidence would suggest that La Llorona, as she is now known, is a fairly modern myth that has evolved over time and has been used since the late 19th century to reflect and comment upon the socio-political situation of Mexico.
 By presenting La Llorona during the Day of the Dead celebrations, both of which have disputed origins but are thought to be ‘quintessentially Mexican’, it can be used to present to the world a new version of Mexico’s history and an official representation of Mexican identity.

 Amy Fuller is Lecturer in the History of the Americas at Nottingham Trent University.
-This piece was orginally published in the November 2015 issue of History Today.
+This piece was orginally published with the title ‘The Evolving Legend of La Llorona’ in the November 2015 issue of History Today.